 PayPal was built and rebuilt multiple times over the last 20 years.
 Although building a payment platform is a complicated process, here we highlight the most vital components which are mandatory to create a payment platform similar to PayPal.

-The most crucial part of every digital payment platform is the core platform.
-The platform is the engine behind the creation and management of accounts, balances, transactions, journal entries along with the storage of client data, receipts, and other reporting tools.
+The most important part of any digital payment platform is the core software.
+It is the engine behind the creation and management of accounts, balances, transactions, journal entries, and the storage of customer data, receipts, and other reporting tools.

-A good core platform relies on composable architecture connected by APIs that allows to decouple distribution channels, products, and client data.
-This particularly agile architecture enables to make quick changes while providing a continuous digital customer experience.
+A good core platform relies on a composable architecture that is connected via APIs and allows sales channels, products and customer data to be decoupled.
+This particularly agile architecture enables rapid change while providing a continuous digital customer experience.

-Onboarding, payment processing, and KYC services have to then be integrated into the platform.
-Developing a core platform in-house is a complicated and time-consuming process that can overwhelm teams and delay product launch.
-As such, very few payment providers have their own platforms.
+Onboarding, payment processing and KYC services must then be integrated into the platform.
+Developing a core platform in-house is a complicated and time-consuming process that can overwhelm teams and delay product launches.
+For this reason, very few payment providers have their own platforms.

-Many PayPal alternatives have outsourced their core payment platforms from FinTech providers.
-New cloud-based platforms with pre-integrated key features help to assemble best in class products and launch them at a much faster pace and lower capital expenditure.
+Many PayPal alternatives have outsourced creating their core payment platforms to fintech providers.
+New cloud-based platforms with pre-integrated key features help assemble best-in-class products and bring them to market much faster and with less capital expenditure.

 100% dedicated team

-It is hard to overstate the importance of finding the right team for developing a digital payment platform like PayPal.
-A team should consist of people who are genuinely invested in seeing your vision through to the end.
-A development team should resemble a special forces squad on a mission.
-Their success stems from a shared responsibility, trust in each other, and a lack of doubts about their purpose and goals.
+It cannot be overstated how important it’s to have the right team in place to build a digital payment platform like PayPal.
+The team should be made up of people who’re genuinely interested in seeing your vision through to the end.
+A development team should resemble a special unit on a mission.
+Their success is based on shared responsibility, trust in each other, and lack of doubt about their purpose and goals.

-A small team that can have the following structure:
+A small team may have the following structure:

 Vision & growth hacking